Jack Reacher Series, Book 24

 BLUE MOON by Lee Child.
 Delacorte Press (October 29, 2019).
 ISBN 978-0399593543.
 368p.

 This entry was posted on Tuesday, October 29th, 2019 at 8:00 AM and is filed under Book Reviews, Crime Fiction, Fiction.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.